Generative AI Audit

 This setup can be easily deployed using container orchestration tools like Docker and Kubernetes, ensuring scalability and ease of management.

-The audit results and the corresponding GPT prompt are as follows:
+The audit output together with the corresponding GPT prompt is shown below:

 Conclusion: Confidently Adopting AI